integrationagent/integrationagent-site/content/blog/2016-09-20-validate-idea.md

 ## 1. Understanding the market
 The main objective of this stage is to develop a product that satisfies a “hungry” market.
 When people are starved, that’s a problem that requires a solution.
 When people feel disconnected from one another, then that’s a problem that requires a solution.
 You should think critically about any market problem and attempt to solve it.
 You’ll always find a ton of problems that users are facing.
 The more pressing the problem, the more likely users will be willing to spend money to solve that problem.
-Each type of industry—ranging from health to hospitality to education—has its own problems that require solutions.
-Your goal in this first stage is to find “hungry” people—which is your market.
+Each type of industry — ranging from health to hospitality to education — has its own problems that require solutions.
+Your goal in this first stage is to find “hungry” people — which is your market.
 You may ask yourself, “How can I understand the market?”
 The answer is simple: By using a variety of tools such as keyword research, Amazon search engine and deep-dive survey, you can determine what problems the customers are facing.